liwenhan220/8-breath-Go/README.md

 Have pygame installed first, run "python play.py" to run the game.

-press "E" to estimate score
+press "E" to estimate score (Not secure, only for estimation of scores)

-press "C" to count score
+press "C" to count score (Used to determine the winning side when game ends)

 press "P" to pass (double pass will cause end game)